Hub-OS/documentation-website/docs/01-client/02-lua-api/01-entity-api/01-entity.md

   - `Lifetime.Battle` after every entity has updated and battle is active as long as time is not frozen.
   - `Lifetime.Scene` near the end of every tick.
   - `Lifetime.CardSelectOpen` the frame where card select begins to open.
-  - `Lifetime.CardSelectClose` the frame where card select completely closes.
+  - `Lifetime.CardSelectClose` the frame where card select begins to close.
+  - `Lifetime.CardSelectComplete` the frame where all players have confirmed card select.
   - `Lifetime.Nil` never.

   Returns a [Component](#component)